Walt Disney World Railroad: Opening to present day

 In mid 2004, Mickey's Toontown Fair Station was demolished and completely rebuilt with a much shorter canopy.
 On February 11, 2011, the Mickey's Toontown Fair section closed to make way for the new Storybook Circus area, part of a new expansion of the Fantasyland section.
-The current Fantasyland Station, built on the site of the former Mickey's Toontown Fair Station, opened on March 12, 2012.
+Mickey's Toontown Fair Station was demolished and the current Fantasyland Station, built on the former's site, opened on March 12, 2012.
 The new station's area was nicknamed Carolwood Park, paying tribute to Walt Disney's Carolwood Pacific Railroad.
 In April 2012, the water tower and maintenance buildings adjacent to Fantasyland Station were re-themed to match the station's new design.
 These were the last additions made to the WDWRR before the death of Bob Harpur in November 2012.

 In August 2018, a billboard sign promoting the upcoming TRON Lightcycle / Run roller coaster attraction was added next to the WDWRR's track in the Fantasyland section.
 On December 3, 2018, the WDWRR temporarily closed to accommodate construction of the TRON attraction in the Tomorrowland section.
 On December 23, 2022, the WDWRR reopened with a new tunnel adjacent to the TRON attraction.
 While the WDWRR was closed, many of the wooden railroad ties along the route were replaced with composite plastic ties for another 25 years of track maintenance.
 The stations in the Main Street, USA and Frontierland sections were repainted with new colors.
 The water tower at Fantasyland Station was completely refurbished.
 The electricity power at all three WDWRR stations were redone.
 During a media preview for the attraction's reopening the previous day, the Magic Kingdom employees were offered to board the new WDWRR ride experience.